kfelds1/stocks-analysis/README.md

 ### Advantages and Disadvantages of Refactoring the Stocks Analysis

 The main advantage to refactoring this code is the decrease in run time between the original and refactored programs.
 Another advantage to refactoring this particular code is the elimination of the nested for loops, which made the original code a little bit difficult to read and follow.
 The refactored code has for loops, but there are separate from one another rather than within one another.
+Through this process, I feel that I have developed a deeper understanding of writing code on VBA, especially with for loops and arrays.

 The disadvantage to the refactored code is the creation of another variable, 'tickerIndex.'
 This might pose as a source of confusion because it has a similar name to the array 'ticker.'
 It is important to remember that 'tickerIndex' is a variable while 'ticker' is an array, and it is helpful to think of 'tickerIndex' like the 'ticker' array but in variable form, so each position in the array is assigned a number 0-11.